Using knowledge from several domains, such as economics, law, management, and marketing,

 U.S. Government Agencies (for U.S. citizens)

-had employment, job offers or other plans (such as graduate degrees) within 3
+had employment, job offers, or other professional plans within six months of

 "I knew I wanted to travel; I love traveling.
 I thought that was an important